jzheng20/SOLID/content/_index.md

         filename: logo1.png
       text: |
          <br>
-         <p class="text-base font-light" style="font-family:Times New Roman, sans-serif;">We focuse on the design and implementation of large-scale local and global optimization algorithms.</p>
+         <p class="text-base font-light">We focuse on the design and implementation of large-scale local and global optimization algorithms.</p>
          <p class="text-xs font-light" style="font-size: 18px;font-family:Times New Roman, sans-serif;">Cao Research Group is embedded in the
          <a href="https://chbe.ubc.ca" class="text-blue-600 underline hover:text-blue-800" target="_blank">Department of Chemical and Biological Engineering</a> at <a href="https://www.ubc.ca/" class="text-blue-600 underline hover:text-blue-800" target="_blank">The University of Britis Columbia</a>.<br></p>
          <a href="/#research" class="btn btn-primary">Learn Us</a>